 Campus residence halls are closed during University breaks (with the exception of University Apartments, 500 Wabash, and specific residence halls assigned as break-access buildings).
 Dates of closing and opening will be posted in the Schedule of Occupancy on the Residential Life website.
-Room and Board rates do not include services during official University breaks except for University

-Apartments, 500 Wabash, and specific residence halls assigned as break-access buildings.
-The rates for those buildings include food service during official University break periods.
+Housing rates do not include services during official University breaks except for University Apartments, 500 Wabash, and specific residence halls assigned as break housing buildings.
+Food rate does not include food service during official University break periods.